Getting your Trinity Audio player ready...

 But he decided to start a personal chef service due to the demand for his culinary creations.
 This turned into private parties in people’s homes or cooking at pop-ups around town.
 Using social media to promote the business got him more involved in something he realized he liked.
 “I enjoy photography whenever I travel.
 It’s one of my favorite little hobbies to do, so that combined is two of my passions of both photography and cooking.”

-- From Model to Restaurateur, Norma Jean Darden Creates a Legacy Through Fashion and Food
+- From Model to Restaurateur, Norma Jean Darden Creates a Legacy Through Food

 - Todd Richards’ Cookbook Journey to the Essence of Soul